pebble-dev/rebble-help/_topic/setup-ios.md

 # Enable push notifications

-Enable notifications to see notifications on your Pebble smartwatch.
+Allow notifications.

 ![](/images/ios/setup12.png)

 # Allow location access

 Press 'Allow Once'.
-You'll need to change this to 'Always' later for certain Pebble functionality to work, like local weather.
+You'll need to change this to 'Always' later for certain Pebble functionality to work, such as local weather.

 ![](/images/ios/setup13.png)

 # Setup calendars and Pebble Health

 Run through the Calendar and Pebble Health screens.
-Note that enabling these is optional, but recommended.
+Enabling these is optional, but recommended.

 ![](/images/ios/setup14.png)